Princeton-CDH/lenape-timetree/content/leaves/william-potter-ross.md

 title: William Potter Ross
 ---

 William Potter Ross graduates from the College of New Jersey first in his class around 1842.
 His uncle and prominent Cherokee statesman Chief John Ross funded William's education.
-William is a slave-holder who defends the generous treatment of slaves, and serves as a Confederate officer and diplomat during the Civil War.
+William is a slave-holder who defends the generous treatment of slaves and serves as a Confederate officer and diplomat during the Civil War.
 He is elected to succeed his uncle as Principal Chief of the Cherokee Nation in 1866, after the Civil War.

 {{< figure src="images/university/william-potter-ross.jpg" alt="An older man sits on a chair next to a shrub with his legs crossed.">}}